Security Best Practices

-This page describes the best security practices to follow in the Workforce Access Client when configuring HYPR Workforce Access for your organization.
+This page describes the best security practices to follow in the HYPR Passwordless client when configuring it for your organization.

-For additional security suggestions, see Control Center Security Best Practices.
+For additional security suggestions, see Control Center Security Best Practices and HYPR Mobile App Security Best Practices.

 Lockout Settings